root-project/jsroot/docs/JSROOT.md

 - style - name of TStyle object to define global JSROOT style
 - toolbar - show canvas tool buttons 'off', 'on' and 'popup', 'left' or 'right' for position, 'vert' for vertical
 - divsize - fixed size in pixels for main div element like &dvisize=700x400
+- optstat -  settings for stat box, default 1111 (see TStyle::SetOptStat)
+- optfit - fit parameters settings for stat box, default 0 (see TStyle::SetOptFit)
+- statfmt - formatting for float values in stat box, default 6.4g (see TStyle::SetStatFormat)
+- fitfmt - formatting for fit values in stat box, default 5.4g (see TStyle::SetFitFormat)
+- nomenu - disable content menu
+- notouch - disable touch events handling
+- noprogress - do not show progress messages like scripts loading

 For instance: